 Talk to us

-We hope these strategies are useful in helping you to practice new skills in your home environment and support the therapy process.
+We hope these strategies and OT tips for parents help you to practice new skills in your home environment and support the therapy process.
 If you’d like further tips on practising your child’s therapy at home, please contact your therapist directly or call Ability Action Australia on 1800 238 958 to find out more about our range of NDIS therapeutic supports.